OneSourceConsult/JavaProfiling-tool/README.md

 Assuming that all the above requirements are met:

-1. The measurement tool should be included in any Java project by importing the file ``cf-javalogger-0.4.5.jar``.
+1.The measurement tool should be included in any Java project by importing the file ``cf-javalogger-0.4.5.jar``.
-2. According to your system, place in the classpath directory either ``libsigar-amd64-linux.so``, ``libsigar-x86-linux.so`` or ``libsigar-universal64-macosx.dylib``.
+2.According to your system, place in the classpath directory either ``libsigar-amd64-linux.so``, ``libsigar-x86-linux.so`` or ``libsigar-universal64-macosx.dylib``.
-3. Import the following into your Java source file.
+3.Import the following into your Java source file.

 ```java
 import static cf.os.javalogger.core.Log.*;
 ```

-4. Perform measurements by performing calls in your code.
+4.Perform measurements by performing calls in your code.
 Bear in mind that you should have a key suffixed by either ***_start*** or ***_stop***, depending wether it's the begin or the termination of a given measurement key.

 ```java
 Boolean stuff = true;